New premier shares Erdogan's vision of Turkey's place in the world

 “I think (internationally) there’s an understanding that Turkish foreign policy has failed.
 Davutoglu is no longer the zero-problems, softly spoken person he was,” said one European diplomat in Ankara.

-Davutoglu has, in interviews, taken strong exception to the characterization of the Middle East as a “quagmire”.
-He sees Turkey’s mission as one of re-civilising a region that was once the birthplace of civilization.
+Davutoglu has, in interviews, taken strong exception to the characterisation of the Middle East as a “quagmire”.
+He sees Turkey’s mission as one of re-civilising a region that was once the birthplace of civilisation.

 “We will work day and night until colonialists are removed from the Middle East.
 We will raise up a great torch of humanity from the Middle East which they call a quagmire, with God’s permission,” he said in a speech earlier this year.